elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Organizations-Franchise.md

 ### Enroll Today
 Interested in becoming a Scaia.ai franchisee?
 Empower your organization and community with the power of AI.
 Seats are limited.
 [Contact us](mailto:info@scaia.ai) for franchise opportunities, group discounts, and custom training options tailored to your team.
-Don’t miss this opportunity to empower your organization with AI.
+Don’t miss this opportunity to join the franchise or empower your organization with AI.
 Seats are limited.
 [Contact us](mailto:info@scaia.ai) for group discounts and custom training options tailored to your team.